 This Homemade Mango Salsa is delightfully light and refreshing, and can be eaten with chips, added to chicken or seared tropical fish like mahi mahi, and more.
 It’s easy to make in less than 10 minutes, and has tons of flavor!

-With mango as the star, it’s sweet and tropical, with bright lime juice, fresh cilantro, and red onion to balance it all out.
+With mango as the star, it’s sweet and tropical, with bright and tangy lime juice, fresh cilantro, and red onion to balance it all out.
 It also only takes 10 minutes to make, and is make ahead friendly.

-Plus, whenever I serve this at a party with tortilla chips, it goes SO fast.
+Plus, whenever I serve this at a party with homemade tortilla chips, it goes SO fast.
 It’s one of those special dishes that people get really excited about, but is incredibly simple to make.

 Tips for the Best Results